Daily Tarot Draw

 Example reading with brief interpretations.

-The Star As the wheel turns toward lengthening days, The Star brings hope and gentle renewal.
+3. The Star — As we move toward lengthening days, The Star brings hope and gentle renewal.
 This card promises that faith and healing are available if you remain open.
 Small acts of care — for yourself and others — will re-illuminate your path.

 Summary This Winter Solstice invites quiet unmaking (Tower reversed), deep inner listening (High Priestess), and a gentle, hopeful rebirth (The Star).
 Keep your rituals simple, trust subtle nudges, and nourish one small intention into the returning light.